algovision95-gif/MARS/README.md

 **MARS is not a chatbot.
 It is an autonomous AI Research Department.**

-Built for researchers, startups, and enterprises who need deep, verified, multi-source intelligence — not surface-level answers.
+Built for Researchers, startups, and enterprises who need deep, verified, multi-source intelligence — not surface-level answers.

 </div>